StevenMHernandez/cmsc508/readme.md

 ## Setup

-Copy `src/main/resources/application.yml.example` to `src/main/resources/application.yml`.
+Copy `config/application.yml.example` to `config/application.yml`.
 Update this `application.yml` file with google api credentials.
+See the google drive for the api credentials.

 Run in IntelliJ.